Published: December 8, 2017

 The modern mobile world offers many different ways to choose to build an app.
-React Native app development is just a possible path to follow but in some cases it may be the best one.
+React Native app development services is just a possible path to follow but in some cases it may be the best one.
 When?
 That’s what we’re going to find out today!

 As you can remember, we already had one comparative article.
 There we tried to figure out which development platform is better: iOS or Android.
 Yet, it was a hard-fought battle without the absolute winner.
 But today we’re going to “ruin” the intrigue from the very beginning.
 What do I mean?
 Read on to find out!